zluo01/edex-ui/README.md

 > PR welcome on new features or bug fix

-- add Shortcuts to control terminal tabs
 - More styling or functions on terminal
-- Add webGL render support for terminal
 - Add support for styles in the original packages
 - More hardware information support, currently temperature sensors are not supported in M series chip nor AMD GPUs.

 ## Build

-Since it use Tauri framework, make sure setup environment properly following [guide](https://tauri.app/v1/guides/getting-started/prerequisites).
+Since it use Tauri framework, make sure setup environment properly following [guide](https://tauri.app/start/prerequisites/).

 ### Development